-'Member Contributions' means any contributions paid to the Fund in respect of a Fund Member other than by the Fund Member's employer (refer clause 5.12 of this Professional Standard).
+"Member Contributions' means any contributions paid to the Fund in respect of a Fund Member other than Employer Contributions (refer clause 5.21 of this Professional Standard).
+(This means, where the Preferred Approach is used, Member Contributions includes any Sacrificed Contributions in respect of the period from the Preferred Approach Start Date.)